wadefagen/waf.cs.illinois.edu/collections/_visualizations/Trends-in-High-School-GPAs-of-Incoming-Freshman/index.md

 - The average high school GPA, and the proportion of incoming freshman with 3.75+ GPAs, among Big Ten Schools has significantly increased in the past 20 years,
 - The proportion of students with a 3.75 GPA or higher increased from less than 40% of the incoming freshman class in 2005, on average, to over 70% in 2023; the average incoming freshman high school GPA similarly increased from 3.58 to 3.84 from 2005 to 2023.
-- Surprising to me, there is nothing in the data to suggest that the pandemic has had a significant impact on the trend of high school GPAs in the recent incoming freshman classes of students.
+- Surprisingly, there is nothing in the data to suggest that the pandemic has had a significant impact on the trend of high school GPAs in the recent incoming freshman classes of students.

 ### Data Set